1908 United States presidential election: Results

 The total vote increased greatly, by more than a million vis-à-vis 1904.
-Each party shared in the increase, but whereas Taft had nearly fifty thousand more than Theodore Roosevelt, Bryan had nearly 1,500,000 more votes than Alton Parker had garnered, and more than in either of his previous campaigns.
+The major parties shared very unequally in the increase: whereas Taft had nearly 50,000 more than Theodore Roosevelt, Bryan had nearly 1,500,000 more votes than Alton Parker had garnered, and more than in either of his previous campaigns.

+The eleven states of the former Confederacy provided 6.55% of Taft's votes, with him taking 31.71% of the vote in that region.
 It was noticeable that the "other" vote was only about seven thousand less than four years earlier.
 The "other" vote was a plurality in nine counties in the states of Georgia and Texas.

 The size of the vote cast for the defeated Bryan in 1908 is clear evidence of perhaps the most striking feature of the American presidential vote.
 In this third attempt at the presidency, and in an election following one in which the nominee of his party polled only five million votes, Bryan had heavy support in every section of the country, and in every state.
 Moreover, nearly two-thirds of the vote cast for Bryan was from the fifteen states of the (Northeastern) Mid-Atlantic, East North Central, and West North Central sections, in which the Democratic candidate carried only one state (Nebraska).

 Despite all conclusions as to predominant sentiment in the different sections and its economic, social, and political causes, there was a national vote cast for Bryan, and it was urban as well as rural; it was eastern, western, southern, and northern.
 Everywhere the Democratic Party was the minority party, and it was not hopeless, nor was it helpless.
 It was the agency for the expression of the opposition of almost six and a half million voters.

 According to Historian George E. Mowry: